The rise of the Work Engineer: Why CIOs are now designing work

 Work design becomes cross-functional by necessity.

-A shared view of task-level activity enables:
+A shared view of task-level activity produces:

 • Faster alignment